pokarats/java_accounting_app/README.md

-# Simply Account App
+# Simple Account App

-This is a simply Java program as part of 2017 CS261.
+This is a simple Java program as part of 2017 CS261.

 ## Instructions